Research - Page 3

 We love to make decisions and form strategies based on statistics.
 It’s why we A/B test and how we change directions on our social sharing.
 Who doesn’t love a good statistic, especially one that has an actionable next step?
 You’re likely to find a sea of statistics for social media—I know I’m amazed at how many are out there.
 My favorite finds are those that are just a bit surprising or unique or even counterintuitive.
 I’ve saved some of the best social media stats I’ve found over the past fe

 Have you heard the good news?
 You can now share, schedule and measure your Pinterest Pins through Buffer!
 Buffer Awesome and Buffer for Business customers can: * Pin from anywhere on the web, or upload your own image * Create a variety of unique daily Pinning schedules customized just for you * Track and measure repins, likes, and comments Anyone can try out this fun new feature!
-Authorize your Pinterest account now and try scheduling to Pinterest for 7 days free: What should I be doing
+Authorize your Pinterest account now and try scheduling to Pinterest for 7 days free: What should I be d

 We analyzed over 10 million posts sent via Buffer, looking for a common theme among the most shared content.
 Our findings surprised us as much as they might surprise you.
 The clear winner: pandas.
 Panda content—photos, GIFs, and stories—made up nearly 18 percent of the top 500 posts sent through Buffer.
 These posts received an average of three times more clicks and 10 times more retweets than content without pandas, and the gap between panda content and the next-highest viral ingredient, monkey